jspm/jspm-cli/README.md

 jspm is not a build tool, and never will be a build tool.
 Use grunt and other tools for automating project tasks.

-The only operations jspm provides as a helper are:
+The only operations jspm provides are:

 * Minification
 * Module Transpiling from ES6 to ES5
+* SystemJS Plugin builds (under development)

 Minification is provided for convenience only, while transpiling is provided as a fundamental use case for modules of the future.